Carrot Puree Recipe (Stage 1)

 Carrot Puree Variations

-You can also turn them into juice or powder form!
-Avoid seasoning the carrots for the natural flavor.
+Avoid seasoning the carrots to let the baby enjoy the natural flavor.
 Foods that are natural, fresh, and healthy are always best for babies.
+Once your baby is ready to try combinations, here are some of the best pairings for carrots:

 An alternative to blending is to boil the carrots until soft and puree them using a potato masher.
 If the carrots are incredibly soft, then you can use a spoon and fork to mash them into the milk or water.